Illumina/isaac2/src/markdown/manual.md

 unknown (255) for alignments that don't have enough evidence to be correctly scored.
 This behavior depends on the [--dodgy-alignment-score](#isaac-align) argument.

+# Multiplexed data

+iSAAC supports processing of multiplexed data.
+A sample sheet is required to describe the required output.
+Below is an example of a valid sample sheet:

+    FCID,Lane,SampleID,SampleRef,Barcode,Description,Control,Recipe,Operator,Project
+    A805CKABXX,1,AR005,human,ACAGTG,Library testing,N,101+7,RP,Demo
+    A805CKABXX,1,AR008,human,ACTTGA,Library testing,N,101+7,RP,Demo
+    A805CKABXX,1,PhiX,phix,TTAGGC,Library testing,Y,101+7,RP,Demo
+    A805CKABXX,1,,unknown,Undetermined,Ignored clusters with unmatched barcodes for lane 1,N,101+7,RP,Demo

+A sample sheet can be used to split the data even if it does not have barcodes.
+Such data can be configured to produce a separate output per lane or a combination of lanes.
+Leave the Barcode column empty if the barcode cycles are not present in the data.
+For multi-component barcodes use '-' to separate the components.

 # Toolkit Reference

 ## isaac-align